ana-vranic/MapReduce-tutorial/docs/Spark.md

 ```
 ## Machine Learning in PySpark

 Apache Spark offers a machine learning API called MLlib, where we can find a different kinds of machine learning algorithms, such as mllib.classification, mllib.linalg, mllib.recommendation, mllib.regression, mllib.clustering.
+Another usefull module is pyspark.sql which can be used to create **DataFrame** object.

-Another usefull module is pyspark.sql which can be used to create **DataFrame**, execute SQL over tables.
+Lets explore K-means clustering with MLlib library.
+K-means is unsupervised machine learning algorithm that partitions a dataset into K clusters.
+To demonstrate how K-means works we will use "iris.csv" dataset.

-To create SparkSession we can use:
+First we need to create SparkSession, and for that  we can use:

 ```py
 from pyspark.sql import SparkSession